CES 9: Digestive System

 In addition, if the successful candidate is not already a member of the BSTP, they will also receive a year’s free membership of BSTP.

-The deadline for bursary applications for CES 9 is Friday 26th January 2024.
+The deadline for bursary applications for CES 9 has now closed.

 When applying you should submit the following: